JayaniLakshika/quollr/README.md

 <img src="man/figures/logo.png" align="right" height="139" alt="" />

-Non-linear dimension reduction (NLDR) techniques provide a low-dimensional representation of high-dimensional data by applying a non-linear transformation.
+Nonlinear dimension reduction (NLDR) techniques provide a low-dimensional representation of high-dimensional data by applying a non-linear transformation.
 The complexity of the transformations and data structure can create wildly different representations depending on